dfinity/llm/examples/icp-agent-rust/README.md

-# Quickstart AI Agent (Rust)
+# ICP Lookup Agent (Rust)

-This is a simple agent that simply relays whatever messages the user gives to the underlying models without any modification.
+This project is an agent that showcases what it's like to build an agent that specializes in a specific task.
+In this case, the task is to lookup ICP prices.

-It's meant to serve as a boilerplate project for those who want to get started building agents on the IC.
+It's meant to serve as an example for those who want to get started building agents on the Internet Computer.

 ![Screenshot of the quickstart agent](../../screenshot.png)